Attribute-Based Access Control (ABAC) for AWS

 Learn how to use ABAC to set fine-grained permissions that scale with your organization.

-Learn how to implement an ABAC model in AWS by using identity federation with Okta Universal Directory and AWS SSO.
+Learn how to implement an ABAC model in AWS by using identity federation with Okta Universal Directory and AWS IAM Identity Center (successor to AWS SSO).

 Learn how to implement fine-grained access control with Amazon Cognito identity pools, and watch a demo of using attributes from IdPs.